BYCZKUBRONY/Zadanie-1/README.md

 # Zadanie-1
-First test in selenium python
+First automatic test using unittest library in python selenium.